 National Delegates serve for three years and attend the National Council Session, a meeting of Girl Scouts nationwide, which happens every three years.
 They attend the session, elect the National Board of Directors and Board Development Committee, approve changes to the Constitution or Bylaws of GSUSA, and vote on various proposals as representatives of Girl Scouting.
 They also generally participate in discussion in the run-up to the National Council Session in order to better represent the Girl Scouts of West Central Florida.

-Delegates and alternate delegates are supported by the Executive Assistant to the CEO Kathy Sandy.
+Delegates and alternate delegates are supported by the Executive Assistant to the CEO, Maurna Williams.
 Contact: